MeqdadDev/MeqdadDev.github.io/README.md

 - Assist the company team in staying updated with the latest technologies and tools in Robotics and AI.
 - Develop supplementary training materials for trainers (ToT Materials).
 - Conduct research and work on various subjects, including Computer Vision, Robotics, Internet of Things (IoT), and Web Development.

-👨‍💻 **Technical Engineer @ <a href="https://www.roboticx.ps/" target="_blank">RoboticX</a>**

-_Part Time, Sep 2023 - May 2024_

-- Review and manage e-Commerce accounts and products.
-- Store management for products and quantities.
-- Working on robotics and electronics projects.
-- Create content for new products and social media platforms.

 👨‍💻 **Training Team Lead @ <a href="https://www.purpose.ps/" target="_blank">Purpose for Smart Education</a>**